2023: Rumble brews in Ebonyi PDP over gov candidate

 “The Governorship Primary was largely held in accordance with the party guidelines for primaries, congresses and conventions.
 Gender representation and spread was noticed among delegates and one female was on the ballot.

 “The outcome/result was generally accepted by delegates present.
-The governorship primary was generally well organized and could be adjudged to be free, fair and credible.
+The governorship primary was generally well organized and could be judged to be free, fair and credible.
 It was orderly, peaceful, transparent and conclusive.”

 Based on the INEC report, Dr Odi and his supporters have urged the PDP leadership to issue the winner the certificate of return as the party’s governorship candidate of Ebonyi State.
 At press time, Vanguard gathered that the PDP had given Odi the certificate of return.